-Southern waterline elevated storage tank and water well projects - In addition to the southern waterline extension project described above, the Authority is constructing an elevated storage tank and water well to supply the waterline extension.
+Southern waterline elevated storage tank and water well projects - The Authority is constructing an elevated storage tank and water well to supply the southern waterline extension.
 The project is being funded through two loans from the United States Department of Agriculture Rural Utility Service program in the amounts of \$2,881,029 and \$954,259, respectively.
-As of September 30, 2017, the Authority completed the construction of the water supply well at a total cost of \$1,136,747.
-Costs incurred for the construction of the elevated storage tank as of September 30, 2017, totaled \$2,513,088.
+As of September 30, 2018, the Authority completed the construction of the water supply well at a total cost of \$1,136,747.
+Costs incurred for the construction of the elevated storage tank as of September 30, 2018, totaled \$2,513,088.

 Mississippi Department of Transportation utility relocation project - The Authority has been awarded a grant from the Mississippi Department of Transportation (MDOT) for the relocation and improvement of water and sewer lines along Highway 57 from Humphrey Road to Vancleave.
 The grant provides for \$2,000,000 for water line relocation and improvement and \$4,500,000 for sewer line relocation and improvement for a total award of \$6,500,000.
-As of September 30, 2017, the Authority had incurred \$4,668,045 in costs associated with this project.
+In March 2018, the Authority was awarded an additional \$3,338,467 for water line relocation.